fluidic/beaver/doc/UserGuide.md

 For convenience, tasks can be composed in sequence or parallel or various other ways using combinator tasks in configuration files written in YAML.
 See the [Project Configuration](#project-configuration).

 ### Context
 A context is the environment where tasks are executed.
-It provides access to cloud services running Beaver such as databaase, storage, and virtual machines.
+It carries around various states common to some or all of tasks, such as ways to access cloud services running Beaver such as databaase, storage, and virtual machines.

 ### Project
 A project is a collection of related triggers and tasks.
 Since triggers may originate from and tasks act on multiple source code repositories, a project may involve more than one source repositories.